Let’s talk about fabric pilling: what causes pilling (lint balls), how to remove pilling from clothes and how to prevent it.

-Remember, the Fabric comb is for lightweight fabrics, but the Fabric stone for the heavier fabrics.
+Remember, the Fabric comb is for lightweight fabrics, but the Fabric stone is for heavier fabrics.

 As soon as the adhesive on the roller is filled with lint, just peel the topmost sheet and discard it.
 I use this tool mostly to collect pet hair.

-In my opinion this device is best for removing lint that comes from other pieces of fabric or other particles like dust, pollen, dandruff, pet hair.
+In my opinion, this device is best for removing lint that comes from other pieces of fabric or other particles like dust, pollen, dandruff, and pet hair.

 Here are some DIY de-piling methods you can do.

 Masking Tape (or even simple clear packaging tape)